RushikeshMukkawar/BasicHTTPProject/README.md

-'''OkHttp is similar of Axios and fetch in Node.js'''
+OkHttp is similar of Axios and fetch in Node.js